 One State Park Beach with three more Beaches access points on Manasota Key

 Englewood Beach or Chadwick Beach is the most sophisticated beach of the four beaches.
-Here you will find ample parking space, new restrooms, showers, boardwalks, a playground, volleyball courts, basketball hoops, and more.
+You will find ample parking space, new restrooms, showers, boardwalks, a playground, volleyball courts, basketball hoops, and more.
 You will have fun there.
 Restaurants and bars are within walking distance, too.
 You can buy a parking pass or pay with a parking app.

 The beach at the north end of Manasota Key is called Manasota Beach.
 This beach is the only one with lifeguards on duty.
 However, the parking space is minimal.
 The county recently updated the restrooms.
-On the other side of the road is a small county park with a boat launch.
-No parking fees.
+On the other side of the road is a small county park with a boat launch—no parking fees.

-The Real Estate Market in Englewood has something for almost Everyone
+The Real Estate Market in Englewood has something for almost Everyone.

-Waterfront and Non-Waterfront Homes
+Englewood, Florida Waterfront Homes